mpnally/Terrifically-Simple-JSON/README.md

 the second says I was born in a country while the first says I was born in a string.
 Common sense tells us that the intent of the first is the same as the second.
 Computers are not very good at common sense, but humans are if they have some context—whether you use the first or second form for your API might depend on who the audience is and whether you want to require them to have context.
+The first form is significantly easier to code to for programmers that do have the required context, so the trade-off is real.

 ## _isA